DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial2.md

 4. What is meant by an “interest in property”?
 - a right in relation to realty
-- An interest in propety can be created by the owners of real estate who may pledge and/or encumber their property in order to achieve an objective without giving up full ownership
+- An interest in property can be created by the owners of real estate who may pledge and/or encumber their property in order to achieve an objective without giving up full ownership
 5. What is the definition of an “estate” in the context of real property?
 - The term estate means "all that a person owns"
 - All realty owned as part of an individual's estate
 - Used to describe the extent to which rights and interest in real estate are owned
-- A system of modified has evolved, based on English property law, that desribes the nature or collection of rights and interest being described as a part of the transaction
+- A system of modified has evolved, based on English property law, that describes the nature or collection of rights and interest being described as a part of the transaction

 6. Provide two examples of Freehold Estates.
 Fee simple
 - Absolute in possession - free to divide up the fee into lesser estates, e.g.
-- represents the most complete for of ownership of real estate, whereas a leashold estate usually describes rights and interest obtained by tenants when leasing or renting a property.
+- represents the most complete for of ownership of real estate, whereas a leasehold estate usually describes rights and interest obtained by tenants when leasing or renting a property.
 Life estate
 - Freehold estate that lasts only as long as the life of the owner or the life (or a person or a job) or some other defined person